Get in the Holiday Spirit With These 5 Stories of Kindness

 SapSap has been doing well ever since its opening in 2021.
 Alex started a free meals initiative called PengPeng (“to lovingly care for” in Lao) to give back to his community.
 PengPeng gives free meals to people experiencing hunger in the neighborhood and US military veterans who visit SapSap.

 Alex gave out more than $10,000 worth of food to veterans and hungry people in his community.
 After doing so, he decided to start a GoFundMe to feed even more people.
 His fundraiser has raised over $10,000 so far.
 Alex hopes he can do even more for his community in the future.

 “I think an act of kindness spreads like wildfire within the community,” Alex shares.
 “I enjoy helping people out because it makes me feel good.
 That’s how I was raised.”

 GoFundMe stands with the Asian Americans and Pacific Islanders (AAPI) community and remains committed to rectifying the racial inequalities in our society.
 Support the AAPI Community Fund to uplift and protect Asian Americans and Pacific Islanders.

 Big change starts with small actions

-Each and every one of us has the power to drive change.
-This year, you can inspire hope to those who need it most through GoFundMe Causes.
-Your support will benefit the millions of individuals needing help this holiday season, from housing costs to COVID-19 relief and more.
-Change someone’s life while experiencing the joy of giving back.
+These inspirational kindness stories serve as a reminder that each and every one of us has the power to drive change.
+Whether you start a virtual food drive or help an animal shelter, you can inspire hope in those who need it most.
+Your support will benefit the millions of individuals needing help this holiday season, from housing costs to disaster relief and more.
+Check out our holiday giving guide for ways to change someone’s life while experiencing the joy of giving back.